ternup/caddisfly-website/README.md

 caddisfly-website
 =================

-WordPress Theme for Caddisfly Website at http://caddisfly.ternup.com
+WordPress Theme for Caddisfly Website and Blog at http://caddisfly.ternup.com